Port of Long Beach posts ninth straight monthly cargo gain

 Tariff fears chase surge in imports

-Total Terminals International at the Port of Long Beach.
-(Photo: Port of Long Beach)
+Longshore workers at Total Terminals International at the Port of Long Beach set a record for container moves in June.
+(Photo: POLB)

 In February, trade passing through the Port of Long Beach, California, experienced significant growth, marking the ninth consecutive month of increased cargo movement, and corresponding with retailers’ strategic efforts to move goods in advance of anticipated tariffs.